 Memberships are purchased for a period of 18 months.
-The family package includes access to the basic course for one level (20 lessons) plus an Online Great Art Appreciation Program for each level that covers at least 10 famous art images with images and discussion guides.
+The family package membership includes access to a course for one level (20 lessons) plus an Online Great Art Appreciation Program (OGAAP) for that level.
 The 20 basic lessons should each take an hour to an hour and a quarter, but occasionally a lesson will have two parts and will require two sessions.

 Online Lessons and Resources

-Even if you display and discuss some of the prints within the other lessons, you can use the prints and their guides to present entirely separate lessons on days other than those for the 20 primary lessons.
-The information part of the guides might be written at too high a level for younger students, but the questions about the art prints can be used with all ages—questions such as "What time of day do you think it is?" and "What shapes do you see repeated?"
-The Activities and Extensions section at the end of each lesson in the Art Print Guides presents ideas for discussion followed by activities.
-Some of these are entirely new art projects, while others suggest things like reading a story, attending a cultural event, and writing.
+Even if you display and discuss some of the artworks within the other lessons, you can use the artwork images and their guides to present entirely separate lessons on days other than those for the 20 primary lessons.
+The information part of the guides might be written at too high a level for younger students, but the questions about the artworks can be used with all ages—questions such as "What time of day do you think it is?" and "What shapes do you see repeated?"
+The Activities and Extensions section in the Art Print Guides presents discussion ideas followed by activities.
+Some of the activities are entirely new art projects, while others suggest things like reading a story, attending a cultural event, or writing.

 Atelier Online makes it easy for homeschooling parents to give their children a comprehensive art education while also providing lots of flexibility as to which elements of the program to use.